VikParuchuri/marker/README.md

 ```

 - `METADATA_FILE` is an optional path to a json file with metadata about the pdfs.
 See above for the format.
 - `NUM_DEVICES` is the number of GPUs to use.
-Should be 2 or greater.
+Should be `2` or greater.
 - `NUM_WORKERS` is the number of parallel processes to run on each GPU.
-This should not be higher than the `MAX_TASKS_PER_GPU` setting.
+Per-GPU parallelism will not increase beyond `INFERENCE_RAM / VRAM_PER_TASK`.

 ## Benchmark

-You can also benchmark the performance of the pipeline on your machine.
+You can benchmark the performance of marker on your machine.
 Run `benchmark.py`, like this:

 ```
 python benchmark.py benchmark_data/pdfs benchmark_data/references report.json --nougat
 ```

 This will benchmark marker against other text extraction methods.
+It sets up batch sizes for nougat and marker to use a similar amount of GPU RAM for each (4GB).

-Omit `--nougat` to exclude nougat from the benchmark. (it will take longer)
+Omit `--nougat` to exclude nougat from the benchmark.
+I don't recommend running nougat on CPU, since it is very slow.

+# Commercial usage

+Due to the licensing of the underlying models like layoutlmv3 and nougat, this is only suitable for noncommercial usage.
+I'm building a version that can be used commercially.
+If you would like to get early access, email me at marker@vikas.sh.